 Employees find real-time feedback to be not only instructive but also rewarding.
-Praising your employees for good work lets them know they are valued and appreciated, and often leads to even more industrious work.
+Praising your employees for good work lets them know they are valued and appreciated, and often leads to even more diligent work.
 Forbes also reports this type of feedback increases job satisfaction and engagement levels.

-Do you currently make a habit of these five behaviors?
+Do you currently make a habit of employing these five behaviors?
 If not, both you and your company could be facing some personnel issues in the future.
 Working hard to ensure your employees feel valued and satisfied in their current position is a sure-fire way to keep them around.

 We’ve created a few helpful surveys applicable for both candidates and hiring managers to keep you at the top of your potential.